Dixie Classic (basketball tournament): Background and founding

 During the 1930s and 1940s, NC State had been outperformed by Duke and North Carolina in football.
 The school made a decision to improve its basketball program because it was cheaper to do so.
 Their first move was to build a new, larger basketball venue to replace Thompson Gym.
 Construction started in 1941, but the United States' involvement in World War II forced the construction's cessation.
 NC State's then athletic council H. A. Fisher sought advice on who to hire to coach NC State from Chuck Taylor, who stated: "The best basketball coach in the country is a lieutenant commander in the U.S. Navy.
 His name is Everett Case."
-Famed Indiana high school coach Case was hired after the war ended and first demanded that they redesign their indoor construction arena.
+Famed as a highly successful and innovative Indiana high school coach who had won multiple state titles, Case was hired after the war ended and first demanded that NCSU redesign the construction of their indoor arena.
 Case wanted the venue to be very large, larger than the recently constructed Duke Indoor Stadium.
-As the arena had a steel frame already built, to increase capacity, they extended the building to have larger end zones behind the baskets.
+As the arena had a steel frame already built, to increase capacity, they extended the building lengthwise to have larger end zone seating sections behind the baskets.
 The 12,400 seat building was completed in 1949 and officially called William Neal Reynolds Coliseum.